May 2024

 Kat Styles

-co-supervisor: Tom Scott
+co-supervisor: Prof. Tom Scott

 I took an undergraduate masters in Astronomy, Space science and Astrophysics and during my final year I worked on investigating the robustness of spacecraft shielding facing hyper-velocity impacts in orbit.
 This inspired me to switch from science to engineering.
 Since I wanted to continue to pursue my interest in all things space, I joined Airbus as a spacecraft thermal engineer on the thermal team for the ExoMars rover.
 I really enjoyed the project and once it was completed, I chose to continue learning about and working with robotic technology and joined the FARSCOPE CDT.